Daniel K. Mayers, Chairman

 Stephen M. Cutler, Esq.

-Stephen M. Cutler is Executive Vice President and General Counsel of JPMorgan Chase and a member of the firm’s Executive Committee and Operating Committee.
-Cutler joined the company in February 2007.
+Stephen M. Cutler was elected to the Legal Action Center Board of Directors in 2007.
+He serves on our Finance Committee and as a chair of the Arthur Liman Public Interest Awards Benefit.
+Cutler is Executive Vice President and General Counsel of JPMorgan Chase & Co. and a member of the firm’s Operating Committee.
+Cutler joined the firm in 2007.
 Previously, he was a partner at Wilmer Cutler Pickering Hale and Dorr LLP and co-chair of the firm’s Securities Department.
-From to 2001 to 2005, Cutler served as Director of the Securities and Exchange Commission’s Division of Enforcement, where he oversaw the Commission’s investigations of Enron and WorldCom, as well as those involving NYSE specialists, research analyst conflicts and mutual fund market timing and revenue sharing.
+From to 2001 to 2005, Cutler served as Director of the Securities and Exchange Commission’s Division of Enforcement.
 Before joining the SEC as Deputy Director of Enforcement in 1999, Cutler was a partner at Wilmer, Cutler & Pickering.
 Cutler is a 1985 graduate of Yale Law School, where he served as an editor of the Yale Law Journal, and a 1982 graduate (summa cum laude) of Yale University.
+He also serves on the boards of the National Women’s Law Center and the Metropolitan Museum of Art.

 Edward J. Davis, Esq.